By typical standards for tourists, my quick jaunt from Saigon to go backpacking in Hanoi was a bust.

 On Famous Generals

-My ill-timed weekend to the capital city fell prey to a national mourning period, the epicenter of which is Hanoi.
+Instead of rain this time, my ill-timed weekend of backpacking in Hanoi fell prey to a national mourning period, the epicenter of which is the capital city.
 A famous Vietnamese general credited with ridding Vietnam of both the French and Americans passed away at the ripe old age of 102.
 The bastard must have been hard to kill.

 Because of the general’s passing, all bars and entertainment venues closed down.
 For the first time in a long time, the water puppets here stopped dancing.
 Even Vietnamese movie channels were taken off the air for the weekend.